 The camp was set up in 1991 to house Somalis fleeing the civil war.
 At first, there were three settlements: Ifo, Dagahaley and Hagadera.
 Ifo II and Kambioos were later added.
 They are all generally called Dadaab, named after the nearby town 50 miles (80km) from the Somali border.
+Half a million people are estimated to live here.
 Why I call Dadaab home - Sahan Journal.
 An aerial view of aaaaab refugee camp.

 [Brendan Bannon/UNCHR] I was jolted by what Kenyan Deputy President William Ruto said on Saturday, April 11, when he visited Nyeri County in Kenya’s central region.
 He gave the United Nations High Commissioner for Refugees three months to relocate the refugees in Dadaab camps to Somalia, and if this is not done, he went on to say, the government would do the work itself.
+These words unsettled me for the rest of the day.
 Child rights information for children - UNICEF Australia.
 “Article 1: If you are under18 years of age, you are achild, and you have rights.” - Convention on the Rights of the Child, 1989 All people have human rights.

 Some artistic endeavours require equipment and training that are difficult to obtain in camps, although many artistic activities require little more than time and the inspiration.
-But even if you are not a trained or professional artist, if you live in a refugee camp there are many good reasons to get involved in the arts, whether music, poetry, dance, painting, drawing or any other creative activity.
 UNICEF delivering for children of Dadaab as needs in host communities and camps grow.
 UNICEF delivering for children of Dadaab as needs in host communities and camps grow GENEVA/NAIROBI/ DADAAB, Kenya 5 August 2011 - UNICEF is ramping up operations to meet the rising humanitarian needs of Somali children and families in the Dadaab refugee camps and surrounding host communities.

 With an influx of new arrivals straining resources in the camps and host communities, UNICEF is delivering life-saving support in health and nutrition, water, sanitation and hygiene and child protection.
 Somali refugees arrive in Dadaab at an average rate of 1,300 per day, having survived the long trek from Somalia.
 Eighty percent of them are women and children.
-The classroom offers a 13-year-old Somali refugee sanctuary from the rigours of life in Kenya's Dadaab camp.
+The total population of the three camps near Dadaab is now more than 400,000.
+Attention Broadcasters: Broadcast quality video material available at: The classroom offers a 13-year-old Somali refugee sanctuary from the rigours of life in Kenya's Dadaab camp.
 By Thomas Nybo DADAAB, Kenya, 27 December 2012 – Hawa Osman, 13, never attended school until she arrived at what’s described as the world's largest refugee camp, here in northeast Kenya.